The Future Office is Not About Place

 Concierge Space – Shared office and meeting spaces that can be reserved or subscribed for varied time periods and locations (similar to what’s been offered by the likes of Regus, WeWork, and Intelligent Office.)

 Adopting one of these may represent a dramatic departure from past practices for some businesses.
 Yet, these aren’t new options.
-Furthermore, conversations dealing solely with physical space miss the boat.
+More importantly, conversations dealing solely with physical space miss the boat.

 Real change for the office requires rethinking work.